 But he noted that the research was at a very early stage, and that experimental studies should be confirmed by larger clinical trials before drawing any conclusions.

-Tea also has some benefits for our physical health – it’s linked to a longer life, could reduce some risk factors for cardiovascular disease such as heart attack and stroke, and may also have a fat-busting effect.
+Tea also has some benefits for our physical health — it’s linked to a longer life, lower blood pressure and may also have a fat-busting effect.

 While other studies have found a link between flavanols and health benefits, this study was the first to measure intake of the compounds objectively using biomarkers found in urine.

-Most studies assessing the benefits of tea and its beneficial compounds are usually observational, reliant on subjective self-reporting and the impact of how food is prepared and consumed, Kuhnle said.
+He said one of the problems of assessing the benefits of tea and its beneficial compounds is that studies reporting effects are usually observational, reliant on subjective self-reporting and the impact of how food is prepared and consumed.

-We need better data to truly assess the benefits of tea on our mental and physical well-being, considering the many differences in how it’s consumed in different countries, Kuhnle said.
+We need better data to truly assess the benefits of tea on our mental and physical well-being, with many differences in how it’s consumed in different countries, Kuhnle said.

 In the UK, he noted that tea is a typical working-class drink, whereas in the US it’s a drink more commonly associated with higher status.
 So studies in the US may show a lot more benefits, but those could be due to socioeconomic background.